-7.3 Fluvial defences in the Local Plan area
+8.3 Fluvial defences in the Local Plan area

 The key fluvial defences in the Local Plan area are raised barriers such as walls or embankments.
-The maps shown in Appendix I provide a summary of the fluvial defences in Chichester District provided by the Environment Agency
+The maps shown in Appendix I provide a summary of the fluvial defences in Chichester District provided by the Environment Agency.

-7.3.1 Chichester
+8.3.1 Chichester

 Fluvial defences along the River Lavant in the city of Chichester mainly consist of high ground and embankments.
-The majority of these defences provide a standard of protection against a 1.25% AEP event and are categorised as being in fair condition.
-There is an embankment close to Westhampnett which provides a standard of protection against a 0.5% AEP flood event.
+Given the type of defence used, the majority of these defences do not have a current standard of protection or current condition of defence recorded.

-These fluvial defences are designed to operate in conjunction with measures implemented under the wider River Lavant Flood Alleviation Scheme (Section 7.4.1)
+These fluvial defences are designed to operate in conjunction with measures implemented under the wider River Lavant Flood Alleviation Scheme (Section 8.4.1).

-Chichester also benefits from a new headwall along the River Lavant which runs south to and under Fishbourne Road.
+Chichester also benefits from a headwall along the River Lavant which runs south to and under Fishbourne Road.
 The headwall remains in Riparian Ownership and responsibility.
 However, West Sussex County Council have confirmed that as far as they are aware, a full land charges or an ownership report has not been undertaken to formally identify the owners.
-The location of the headwall shown in Figure 7-1.
+The location of the headwall shown in Figure 8-1.

-Figure 7-1: Riparian owned headwall
+Figure 8-1: Riparian owned headwall

-7.3.2 Runcton and Hunston
+8.3.2 Runcton and Hunston